hpere102/employee-tracker/README.md

 ## About this program

-Employee Database tracker allows the user to explore the data base of a specific company and vuew its departments, roles, and employee information concerning their roles within the company.
+Employee Database Tracker allows the user to explore the database of a specific company and view its departments, roles, and employee information concerning their roles within the company.
 The user can also modify this database.

 ![Application screenshot](media/screenshot-employee.png)